alphagov/whitehall/CONTRIBUTING.md

   branch
 - You *may* rebase your branch after feedback if it's to include include relevant updates to the master branch.
 We prefer a rebase here to a merge commit as we prefer a clean and straight history on master with discrete merge commits for features

+#### Before merging:

+1. Someone must review your code and give you a "thumbs up"
+2. Someone else must product/design review your changes and give you another "thumbs up"
+3. Merge your PR and delete the branch

 ## Copy ##

 - Titles and navigation links should only capitalise first letter, not every word.